zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 ## **Appendix**: About the Product
 ### **Overview**
-Oracle Database Vault provides controls to prevent unauthorized privileged users from accessing sensitive data and to prevent unauthorized database changes.
+Oracle Database Vault provides controls to prevent unauthorized privileged users from accessing sensitive data.
+It also prevents unauthorized database changes.

-The Oracle Database Vault security controls protect application data from unauthorized access, and comply with privacy and regulatory requirements.
+The Oracle Database Vault security controls protect application data from unauthorized access, and help you comply with privacy and regulatory requirements.

    ![](./images/dv-concept.png " ")

-You can deploy controls to block privileged account access to application data and control sensitive operations inside the database using trusted path authorization.
+You can deploy controls to block privileged account access to application data and control sensitive operations inside the database with Database Vault.

 Through the analysis of privileges and roles, you can increase the security of existing applications by using least privilege best practices.